twu425/Mobi3-Pen/README.md

 | M3x6mm Screw | 8 | Amazon, Hardware Stores | |
 | Micro-Usb Cable | 1 | Pretty much anywhere| A long, flexible one is preferred but not required. |

+Models are made in the open-source FreeCad (get it here: https://www.freecad.org/) and are included in this repository if you wish the modify the design.

 ## Related Repositories:
 | Repository     | Link    |
 | -------------- | ------------- |